What Is Gap Insurance and How Does It Work?

 Shorter Loan Terms

 Financing for 36–48 months instead of 60–72 months builds equity substantially faster.
-While your monthly payment increases, you reach positive equity much sooner — often within two years — and save thousands in total interest paid.
+While your monthly payment increases, you reach positive equity much sooner — often within two years — and save thousands in total interest paid over the life of the loan.

 New Car Replacement Coverage

 Some insurance companies offer new car replacement insurance, which pays to replace your totaled vehicle with a brand-new model of the same make and model rather than paying actual cash value.
-This coverage can be more comprehensive than gap insurance, though it typically costs $50–$100 per year and may have mileage limitations or require adding it within the first year of ownership.
+This coverage can be more comprehensive than gap insurance, typically costing around $106–$270 per year, and may be a better fit if you want full replacement protection rather than just covering a loan balance shortfall.

 | Alternative Strategy | Initial Cost | Long-Term Savings | Gap Risk Reduction |